netCAS-SKKU/netCAS/README.md

-This project is based on OpenCAS, licensed under the BSD 3-Clause License.
+This repository is based on [OpenCAS](https://github.com/Open-CAS/open-cas-linux), which is licensed under the BSD 3-Clause License.